-A structure filled with water used for recreation or physical therapy.
+A STRUCTURE filled with water used for recreation or physical therapy.
 The following standards apply:

-- Pools and hot tubs must be setback at least five (5) feet from a side or rear lot line, ten (10) feet from a front lot line, and five (5) feet from any principal structure in residential use. - ii.
-Uncontrolled access to pools or hot tubs must be prevented using a wall, fence, or other acceptable means.
+- Pools and hot tubs must be set-back at least five (5) feet from a side or REAR LOT LINE and ten (10) feet from a FRONT LOT LINE. - ii.
+Uncontrolled ACCESS to pools or hot tubs must be prevented using a wall, fence, or other acceptable means.

-r.
+g.
 Real Estate Trailer or Office

-A temporary structure providing office space for the sale or rental of real estate at a construction site.
+A temporary STRUCTURE providing office space for the sale or rental of real estate at a construction SITE.
 The following standards apply:

-- i.
-Real Estate trailers and/or offices must comply with the setbacks applicable to principal buildings for the appropriate district. - ii.
-Sleeping and cooking facilities are prohibited. - s.
+- Real Estate trailers and/or offices must comply with the SETBACKS applicable to PRINCIPAL BUILDINGS for the appropriate district. - ii.
+Sleeping and cooking facilities are prohibited.

+r.
 Satellite Dish